-With the information derived from your goals and budget, Assuming an earning income which you will be paying at each month.
+With the information derived from your goals and budget, Assuming an earning income that you will be paying at each month.

 Let's see what your expected salaries that you get after completing the graduation.

 You can head to The Bureau of Labour Statistics Occupational Outlook Handbook which is a great online platform to look on the career that is there and whats moving up and heading down with their average salary figure.
-By looking at this you can come to a decision on what to take and move with it.
+By looking at this you can decide on what to take and move with it.

 After getting your expected salaries the next is to get a calculation of the amount that you are borrowing and the money that you will be earning.

 For all your other expenses and debt, you need a standard debt to income ration which you need put down your monthly student loan payment to 8% of your total monthly income.